Nburkhal/Nburkhal.github.io/_posts/2019-08-11-gaijin-guide-to-tokyo-train-system.md

 Here, we can clearly see that local and express trains handle roughly 85% of all traffic throughout the day, while the semi-express trains are utilized primarily for the rush hours.
-As a foreigner, if you\'92re trying to get around the city, your best bet will be to take a local or express train.
+As a foreigner, if you're trying to get around the city, your best bet will be to take a local or express train.

 *****